 Do not delay in contacting the MCCR, EEOC or your county agency to file a claim.
 There are strict time limits in which charges of employment discrimination must be filed.
 In order for these to act on your behalf, you must file with the MCCR (or cross-file with the EEOC) within six months or the EEOC (or cross-file with the state agency) within 300 days of the date you believe you were discriminated against.
 Some of the county filing deadlines are as follows:

-Howard County – Suit cannot be filed sooner than 45 days after administrative charge is filed with Howard County Office of Human Rights and must be filed within 2 years in the state circuit court within 2 years of the discriminatory act.
+Howard County – Suit cannot be filed sooner than 45 days after administrative charge is filed with Howard County Office of Human Rights and must be filed within 6 months of the alleged discriminatory act.

 Montgomery County – Suit cannot be filed sooner than 45 days after administrative charge is filed with Montgomery County Human Relations Commission and must be filed within 2 years in the state circuit court within 2 years of the discriminatory act.

 Prince George’s County – Suit cannot be filed sooner than 45 days after administrative charge is filed with Montgomery County Human Relations Commission and must be filed within 2 years in the state circuit court within 2 years of the discriminatory act.

 Baltimore County – Suit cannot be filed sooner than 90 days after administrative charge is filed with Baltimore County Human Relations Commission and must be filed within 2 years in the state circuit court within 2 years of the discriminatory act.